scipy/scipy/docs/tutorial.rst

 they are required to agree in the first k-1 derivatives (ie all but the highest).
 A spline is specified by the locations of its knots and, for each interval, the coefficients of polynomial that describes it.

+Below is a simple cubic spline, with the knots indicated by red dots.
+The third derivative is not continuous at these points, but it is not visualy apparent; the curve appears smooth.

+.. image :: spline.png

 For interpolation purposes, the knots are typically chosen to be the known data points.
 It is also common for splines to include smoothing of data, so that the curve does not pass through all the data points but is smoother than it would be if it had to. k=3 is the most